Aotokitsuruya

 Everything is very simple, usually use import_role: nginx to add the necessary role.

-If we need more customized we can override the variable (e.g. nginx_config_template) and put the customize template to templates/nginx.conf.j2
+If you need more customized you can override the variable (e.g. nginx_config_template) and put the customize template to templates/nginx.conf.j2

 Conclusion